 Application methodology for design load combinations for the different subsurface facility SSCs varies depending on the SSC being analyzed.
 Standard design practices are used as much as possible; however, the analyses of some structural components, such as dynamic analysis of the waste package emplacement pallet or drip shield, are conducted with three-dimensional numerical simulation models, such as finite-element codes, which apply design loads to the component elements being analyzed within a prescribed set of boundary conditions.
-Performance of ground support designs in the subsurface environment are also analyzed for the different applicable load combinations in a comprehensive manner, using finite-element and finite difference codes that apply and distribute the applicable loads throughout the rock media and subsurface systems are explained in the respective sections for those systems.
+Performance of ground support designs in the subsurface environment are also analyzed for the different applicable load combinations in a comprehensive manner, using finite-element and finite difference codes that apply and distribute the applicable loads throughout the rock media and subsurface openings being analyzed.
+Selected design loads and load combinations used for the major subsurface systems are explained in the respective sections for those systems.

-1.3.2.8.9.1Structural Steel Structures
+1.3.2.8.9.1 Structural Steel Structures